Abhijeet3108/R-Programming/README.md

 # R-Programming
-Assignments related to R-programming model generation and testing
+This repository contains the assignments related to data-modelling and predications using R-programming language.